 Be sure you have the right sort of cymbals for the style of music that you play.
 The size, thickness and type of cymbals are all important for each style of music.
 A general guideline to go by is the heavier the music, the heavier the cymbal.
 Following this guideline will also prolong your cymbal’s lifespan.

 When setting up cymbals make sure that you have the correct felts and sleeves.
 Do your best to keep them out of harm’s way while setting up.
 The best way to do this is to get a cymbal bag.
 Zildjian has multiple cymbal bags ranging from 20” - 24”, which do a great job of protecting cymbals.
 Leaning cymbals on a hard surface can damage the perimeter of the cymbal and give it dents.
 Try and find a rug or soft surface to lay them out on while setting up, or better yet leave them in your cymbal bag and set them up one at a time.
 Always take extra care of your cymbals when transporting them.
-Be sure that there is no metal on metal contact between the cymbals when transporting.
-The cymbal bags have different pockets to ensure that there isn’t direct metal contact.
-When storing cymbals, be sure they are wrapped in cloth.
+When transporting and storing cymbals, make sure that there is NO metal on metal contact between cymbals and ALWAYS use the Zildjian bags for increased protection to avoid scratching cymbals or leaving undesirable visual blemishes on the cymbals due to metal on metal contact .
+In addition, when transporting cymbals our cymbal bags offer multiple pockets to ensure that there is not any direct metal on metal contact between cymbals.
+When storing cymbals, make sure they are wrapped carefully in a cloth as well.

 Keeping your cymbals clean is important for their upkeep.
 Don’t play with dirty, sweaty hands, and when carrying cymbals, use two hands on the perimeter of the cymbal to avoid a lot of fingerprints.
 Dirt and spills should be removed immediately with warm water and soap.
 Zildjian Cymbal Cleaning Polish can also be used to clean and protect cymbals.